 From the towering cliffs of the Wild Atlantic coastline, to ancient, glacier-carved valleys, forgotten peninsulas and the impressive peaks of the MacGillycuddy’s Reeks, Ireland is a walking holiday paradise.

-In a place where the land and landscape have and remain an integral part of Irish identity, history and culture, every step you take will give you a first-hand understanding of the spirit of the Irish people and this magical place they call home.
+In a place where the land and landscape have and remain an integral part of Irish identity, history and culture, every step gives you a first-hand understanding of the spirit of the Irish people and this magical place we call home.

 Where to go walking in Ireland